 - Consolidate your student loans: Be sure to only combine similar loans.
 Do not combine a subsidized loan with an unsubsidized loan.
 Each of the government backed loans (subsidized and unsubsidized) offer special benefits and they should not be consolidated.
 Also, you should only combine private loans with private loans.
 When combining loans consider the interest rate of each loan.
 It wouldn’t make sense to combine a loan with an interest of 3.00% with one that has an interest rate of 7.00%.

 - If you have government loans, check to see if there are payment plans which fit into your budget.
 Some plans may allow you to reduce your monthly payment without substantially increasing the term.
 This option is especially important if you are delinquent because it could make it easier to qualify for a mortgage loan.
+By refinancing those loans you can not only get them paid off quickly, you can end up saving money.
 Also, be mindful of deferred loans.
 A deferred loan may help you qualify initially; but, once the payments become due it could become a hardship.